 When we join together to create art or share knowledge, we build communities that are greater than the sum of their parts.

-This June, the Greater Vancouver Professional Theatre Alliance and the BC Alliance for Arts + Culture come together in the spirit of collaboration.
+In June 2018, the Greater Vancouver Professional Theatre Alliance and the BC Alliance for Arts + Culture came together in the spirit of collaboration.
 Collaboration allows us to reach out to other artists, other sectors, and other cultural groups to form connections and learn the best practices we can offer each other.
 But collaboration for its own sake is not enough: how do we choose the right partners?
 How do we navigate the process of creating together when we may have different mandates, skill sets, or even world views?
 How do we work together to form collaborations that are meaningful, innovative, and unrestricted?

 See programming details below.

 * BC Alliance and GVPTA members: $169 + GST

 Regular Rate* BC Alliance and GVPTA members: $199 + GST

 * Discounted rates for groups of three or more

 * Subsidy program available for those who require additional support.